 Firewall Mode Security Context

-Command Mode Routed Transparent Multiple
+Command Mode Multiple

-Single Context System
+Routed Transparent Single Context System

 Privileged EXEC • • • • •

 Because debugging output is assigned high priority in the CPU process, it can render the system unusable.
-For this reason, use debug commands only to troubleshoot specific problems or during troubleshooting sessions with Cisco technical support staff.
+For this reason, use debug commands only to troubleshoot specific problems or during troubleshooting sessions with Cisco TAC.
 Moreover, it is best to use debug commands during periods of lower network traffic and fewer users.
 Debugging during these periods decreases the likelihood that increased debug command processing overhead will affect system use.